Skip to main content

 Because there are so many applications for cloud computing across a range of industries, there is also a wide variety of jobs that use cloud computing on a daily basis.

-“It doesn’t really matter what your niche is in the technology space…cloud computing affects everyone," Kamyck said.
+"Cloud computing affects everyone," he said.
 "Technology managers, analysts, software developers, cybersecurity experts, networking engineers, and system administrators are all being challenged to understand the cloud and learn how to harness it to benefit their organizations.”

-Workers with cloud computing expertise will be well-positioned to advance in a variety of career paths over the coming years, said Kamyck.
+Workers with cloud computing expertise will be well-positioned to advance in a variety of these career paths in the coming years, Kamyck said.

 How to Get Into Cloud Computing